danielmsimuko/02-ansible/README.md

 # 02-Learning Ansible
 For Mastery of Ansible and all things server config management.

-You describe the end-state and ansible gets you there.
-The most common use for ansible is making sure all servers that are doing the same thing, are configured the same way.
+## What is Ansible and How does it work

+Modules are the backbone of ansible -  they are the ones doing the work

+Playbooks are comparable to bash scripts but more powerful and more customisable

+In general, changes only happen once regardless of the number of times its run.
+This is called idempotency.

+It is agentless.
+Does not require any additional software since it only requires SSH to connect and manage softwares

 ## Why Ansiblle